gabrielkloper/gabrielkloper/README.md

-- 👋 Hey, I’m @gabrielkloper!!!!
-- 👀 I’m interested in programming, videogames, music and movies
+Gabriel Kloper
+👋 Hi, I'm Gabriel Kloper!

+About Me
+I am a dedicated and passionate web developer with 2 years of experience in the industry.
+My interests include programming, video games, music, and movies.

+Professional Experience
-- 💻 As a web developer, I’m currently working with JavaScript, PHP, Laravel, relational DB and Bootstrap in Secretaria de Cultura e Economia Criativa do Rio de Janeiro.
+Currently, I am working at the Secretaria de Cultura e Economia Criativa do Rio de Janeiro, where I specialize in:

-- 🌱 I’m currently learning Laravel, Design Patterns and testing
+JavaScript: Developing dynamic and interactive web applications.
+PHP: Building robust server-side applications.
+Laravel: Creating scalable and maintainable web applications.
+Relational Databases: Designing and managing efficient database systems.

+Learning and Development
+I am committed to continuous learning and professional growth.
+Currently, I am focused on:

+Laravel: Enhancing my skills in this powerful PHP framework.
+Design Patterns: Understanding and applying design patterns to write better code.
+Testing: Implementing testing strategies to ensure code quality and reliability.
+Collaboration
-- 💞️ I’m looking to collaborate on anything that can possibly improve my programming skills.
-I literally mean anything
+I am eager to collaborate on projects that can enhance my programming skills.
+I am open to any opportunities for growth and learning.

+Contact
 - 📫 How to reach me [...
 ](https://www.linkedin.com/in/gabriel-kloper-estrella/)